| Skip section navigation

 A new path to better health

 Tim Smith is happy with the results of his weight-loss surgery at United Hospital.
-He credits Jody Nicholson of St. Paul Surgeons for helping him when he had questions.

 Last year, Tim Smith took a big step for the sake of his health: He decided to undergo weight-loss surgery.
 Now, nine months after surgery at United Hospital, he's about 140 pounds lighter.
 Smith no longer

 needs insulin for his diabetes or any of his 10 medicines.